 Your first stop should be one of my favourite beaches is Oldshoremore Beach – a pristine expanse of golden sands backed by rolling dunes.
 It is worth strolling over the dunes to Pollin beach.

-It is also well worth taking a detour to Handa Island – one of Scotland’s most beautiful islands and a nationally important wildlife reserve, Handa Island is home to Puffins, rare Bonxies, stunning views of the Assynt mountains.
-A visit to the island is by boat (£15 cash only) and takes around 4 hours (10 mins on the ferry, and to walk around the island).
+It is also well worth taking a detour to Handa Island – one of Scotland’s most beautiful islands and a nationally important wildlife reserve.
+Handa Island is home to Puffins, rare Bonxies, stunning views of the Assynt mountains.
+A visit to the island is by boat (£15 cash only) and takes a full morning or afternoon to visit – 10 mins on the ferry, and to walk around the island.

-Next you will drive over the famous Kylesku Bridge, stop for a photo and stop for lunch at the famous Kylesku Hotel Restaurant or Surf and Turf, a takeaway hut beside the bridge.
+Next on your NC500 route you will drive over the famous Kylesku Bridge, stop for a photo and stop for lunch at the famous Kylesku Hotel Restaurant or Surf and Turf, a takeaway hut beside the bridge (seasonal).

-If you are brave enough (or not in a huge campervan) it is worth driving the Drumbeg Loop (otherwise known as the mad wee road) a single track road with blind hair pin bends.
-Clashnessie Beach is the first of the beaches on the Drumbeg Loop with a waterfall to visit beside the beach.
+If you are brave enough (or not in a huge campervan) it is worth driving the Drumbeg Loop (otherwise known as the mad wee road) a single track road with blind hair pin bends to visit the beaches, including Clashnessie Beach with its waterfall beside the beach.
 Next up are two of my favourite Scottish beaches – Achmelvich and Clachtoll.

 After visiting the beaches head to Lochinver for one of the pies sold at Lochinver Larder on the village’s main street.
 Lochinver Larder also has an outdoor cafe serving lunches and drinks.